MorrisonWill/auger/README.md

 <!-- Add Video Examples Here -->

 Welcome to Auger, a powerful tool that lets you forward TCP traffic from localhost to a server.
 Whether you're developing a web app, testing an API, or showing your mom your newest project, Auger offers a simple way to get your work done.
-With a command-line interface for easy operation and the ability to self-host, Auger helps modern developers.

 ## About